Acts 2

 Acts 2 is the second chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-The book containing this chapter is anonymous but early Christian tradition asserted that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition asserted that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.
 This chapter records the events on the day of Pentecost, about 10 days after the ascension of Jesus Christ.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 47 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: